Charges filed against 4 in slaying of off-duty LA cop

 The defendants are charged with violent crime in aid of racketeering; they are allegedly connected to the Florencia 13 (F13) gang.
 They could face the death penalty, or the minimum sentence of the life in prison without the possibility of parole, because Arroyos was killed during the robbery, according to the U.S. Attorney’s Office.

-The suspects are Luis Alfredo De La Rosa Rios, 29, known as “Lil J”; Ernesto Cisneros, 22, known as “Gonzo” and Jesse Contreras, 34, known as “Skinny Jack” and “Flaco.”
+The suspects are alleged gang members Luis Alfredo De La Rosa Rios, 29, known as “Lil J”; Ernesto Cisneros, 22, known as “Gonzo” and Jesse Contreras, 34, known as “Skinny Jack” and “Flaco.”
 Rios’ girlfriend, 18-year-old Haylee Marie Grisham, is considered an associate of the gang.

+Another LAPD officer identified Contreras in surveillance footage because the officer had encountered him and Rios in the truck on Sunday during a traffic stop, authorities said.

-They are expected to make their first appearances in federal court on Friday afternoon.
+The suspects are expected to make their first appearances in federal court on Friday afternoon.
 It was not immediately clear Thursday night whether they had attorneys who could comment on their behalf.

+Florencia 13 is a Latino street gang founded in the early 1950s and based in the Florence-Firestone neighborhood of South LA, according to a federal affidavit.
+The violent group controls drug trafficking in the area and is allegedly overseen by the Mexican Mafia.

+Rios, Cisneros and Contreras allegedly admitted, in their interviews with law enforcement, that they are members of the gang and have tattoos related to it, the affidavit states.
+Grisham told investigators that they had been looking for people to rob on the night of the shooting.

-Rios and Cisneros allegedly confronted the couple and pointed guns at them, authorities said.
-They allegedly stole items from both, and removed chains from Arroyos’ neck.
+On Monday, Rios and Cisneros allegedly confronted the couple and pointed guns at them, authorities said.
+They allegedly stole items from both, including a black walking stick from the officer’s girlfriend, and removed chains from Arroyos’ neck.

 At some point, a shootout began and Arroyos was struck once.
 He ran toward an alley and collapsed as Rios and Cisneros fled.